 So, while mitigation of visual and other impacts must be considered in order to determine if the project is adequately adapting to, or screened from the existing pattern of development with respect to physical form and associated impacts (which is why more descriptive materials should be required from the Applicant by the ZBA), as important is the need to assess the quality of life for the future residents, particularly with respect to the project's capacity for "self-sufficiency."
 See comments above regarding analysis of the newly submitted materials.
 The self-sufficiency of the site has been enhanced through the provision of significant areas of programmable outdoor space.
+See new comments above, particularly regarding recommended programming for very young children.

 Expanding on the issue of integration into the community...and connected to the isolation that may be experienced by residents due to the minimal on-site useable outdoor space and the difficulty, other than by car, of accessing "downtown" Manchester...consideration should be given to studying mechanisms that will foster better integration of the development with the Town at large.
 Other than to visit residents, the site offers little that would be inviting to anyone who doesn't live there.
+Expansion of usable outdoor spaces has provided more credible self-sufficiency.

 The construction of a walkway and bike path along the entry drive would help make the connection.
 Another possibility could be to develop a trail system (and parking) so that the community could utilize the significant unbuilt site area.
 In that way the development would become familiar to a broader population.
 As noted above, it is this reviewer's opinion that the walkway to School Street is not optional.
+Applicant has committed to construction of the walkway.
 Integrating access to, or creation of trail system(s) into the proposal should be considered.
+Applicant has stated that the "from the MECT and those attending the hearings...(there is) no interest or desire to...have any trails or paths connecting the proposed project to the existing system of walking trails."
 This possibility is even more attractive given the elimination of the on-site sewage treatment system, as the scope of work on the southerly portion of the site opens up more space for a possible conservation restriction (reportedly 13.2 acres versus 5.5 acres).

 6. Participate in meeting(s) with municipal staff and the developer team ("working sessions"), to address to the ZBA's charge(s) to the developer.
 No working session has occurred at this point, nor has one been scheduled.
 No change.
+No change, there has been no working session.

 In the briefest of summaries, this reviewer believes that while this site could be well suited in some aspects for a 40B development, the multitude of problems created by the sitework necessary to support a project of this scale are daunting.
 Typical strategies for cutting back on scale of the project to provide "slack" to make things work better still face significant issues given the topography and adjacency to resource areas.
 Significant progress has been made by the expansion of usable outdoor space on the site.
 While there remain some concerns about details related to the open space (noted above), the desirability and long-term sustainability of the site plan have advanced in a positive direction.
+New submissions have generally continued to advance the project in a positive direction.
+Some commitments that have been made but not represented in revised documents should be considered as conditions to a potential approval.